 Everyone needs a stable foundation to thrive.

-We advance equitable strategies to support people experiencing homelessness and housing instability.
+We advance equitable strategies to support people experiencing homelessness and housing instability in Washington State.

 What We Mean by “Housing Crisis”

 People experience homelessness and housing instability in different ways, and systems categorize and define homelessness and housing instability in different ways.
-We use the term “housing crisis” or “housing crises” to center the human experience of these conditions and to call attention to the urgency of the issue.
+We use the term “housing crisis” or “housing crises” to center the human experience of the housing and homeless crisis in Washington State and to call attention to the urgency of the issue.

 What We Do